NY Mobility Manager (mobilitymanager.weebly.com)

 Financing

-Project is funded by federal surface transportation program flexible funds and is included in the Ithaca-Tompkins County Transportation Council’s 5-year 2011-2015 Transportation Improvement Program (www.tompkins-co.org/itctc) .
+Project is funded by federal surface transportation program flexible (STP Flex) FHWA funds, flexed to the FTA Sec 5307 Program.
+The project is included in the Ithaca-Tompkins County Transportation Council’s 5-year 2011-2015 Transportation Improvement Program (www.tompkins-co.org/itctc) .

 For More Information go to the ITCTC website.